AICC/CMI-5_Spec_Current/cmi5_coursestructure.md

       To accomodate "non-browser" applications, an application specific protocol may be used in the url:<br/>
       &lt;application&gt;://&lt;URL to content&gt;

-      Regardless of the value of &lt;application&gt;, the remaining portion of the URL MUST conform to HTTP/S conventions, such as named value pair parameters.<br/>&nbsp;<br/>If the url includes a query string, the values from that query string MUST be merged with the CMI-5 parameters at launch time (see section 8.1.1 of the CMI-5 Runtime Environment).
+      Regardless of the value of &lt;application&gt;, the remaining portion of the URL MUST conform to HTTP/S conventions, such as named value pair parameters.
+      <br/>&nbsp;<br/>If the url includes a query string, the values from that query string MUST be merged with the cmi5 parameters at launch time (see Section 8.1.1 of the cmi5 Runtime Environment).
       </p>
-      <p><strong>Value space:</strong>Determined by AU developer</p>
+      <p><strong>Value space:</strong>Values are determined by the course designer.</p>
       <p><strong>Sample value:</strong><br/>
       &lt;url&gt;<br/>
       http://wwww.mycourses.com/courseX.html<br/>